 Would you like to help run the Centre ?

-We're doing our best to have the Dragonfly Centre at Wicken Fen open every summer weekend and most school holiday weekdays, but for this we need as much help as we can get.
+We're doing our best to have the Dragonfly Centre at Wicken Fen open most summer weekends, but for this we need as much help as we can get.

 You don't have to be an expert, you only need to be happy to share what you know with others.
 If you're interested in offering help please contact the secretary of the BDS, Henry Curry.
 He will then add your name to the rota and answer any questions you may have.
 We'll give you as much help and training as you feel you need before having you man the Centre alone.
 Thank you in advance.